 Clinical Laboratory Scientist (lab tech) for Kalispell Regional HealthCare since 1996.
 Scott has a great wife and daughter.
 Enjoys snowboarding, Telemark skiing, rafting, rock climbing, winter touring, mountain biking, riding my dual-sport motorcycle, and climbing peaks in Glacier.
 I’ve travelled a bit of the world (Thailand, Costa Rica, Chile, Argentina and India, I love long walks in the snow and fine dining (PBJ’s in-between laps on tours in Canada).
 I am very excited to be the first splitboard guide with GNPG and look forward to a fantastic season!

-Carl grew up in Washington, were he began snowboarding at the age of six and instructing at 15.
-He moved to Montana six years ago and has spend much of that time exploring the state’s vast mountain ranges and quiet streams and spends his summers as a king salmon guide in the Alaskan bush.
+Carl grew up in the Pacific Northwest, were he began snowboarding at the age of six and instructing at 15.
+He has lived in Montana for over a decade and spent much of that time guiding and exploring the state’s vast mountain ranges and quiet streams.
+He spends his summers as a fishing guide and jet boat operator in the wilds of the Alaskan bush.

 Kira is a fourth generation Montanan who developed her love for the outdoors at a young age, hiking the trails near her family’s cabin high in the Beartooth mountains.
 Family outings each summer provided the opportunity to explore other areas of Montana, including Yellowstone and Glacier National Parks, while snowboarding at Big Sky and Bridger Bowl kept her active during Montana’s cold winters.
 Kira attended college at Montana State University, Bozeman, where she earned a degree in cell biology and neuroscience.
 She continues to pursue her passion for outdoor adventure expanding her backpacking and snowboarding adventures across the globe.
 She also enjoys whitewater rafting, mountain biking, climbing, yoga and cooking.
 Kira believes travel is an important part of her continuing education and strives to learn more about other cultures and new environments.
 Guiding has allowed her to experience the best of both worlds by sharing stories, experiences and laughs with people from all different walks of life.